justeat/f-toggle/README.md

 On clicking a button with `data-toggle-target` the target item will be toggled, and all other elements in the group are hidden.

-In this instance you are then able to add `data-toggle-class` to the parent, ass opposed to each `data-toggle-target`.
+In this instance you are then able to add `data-toggle-class` to the parent, as opposed to each `data-toggle-target`.

 ```html
 <div data-toggle-accordion data-toggle-class="is-hidden">